ritaOmondi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-      1. su better: changes the user to better
+      1. su betty : changes the user to better
+      2. whoami : command used to print the usernam eof the current user